Christinamack8/UFOs/README.md

 ## Summary

-When we enter the website we see our full image and a table that allows us to filter through:
+When we enter the website we see our full image and a table that allows us to filter through a table with:

-* date
+* Date
-* location
+* City/State/Country
-* UFO descriptive data
+* Shape/Duration of sighting
-* witness comments
+* Witness comments

 <img width="1430" alt="Screen Shot 2022-03-27 at 11 59 07 AM" src="https://user-images.githubusercontent.com/95730183/160294362-1d81a1ec-b397-4bcf-a038-3f10e80d99c7.png">